1Password/connect-sdk-python/USAGE.md

   - `http://localhost:8080` if the Connect server is running in Docker on the same host.
   - `http(s)://<ip>:8080` or `http(s)://<hostname>:8080` if the Connect server is running on another host.
 - **OP_VAULT** - The default vault to fetch items from if not specified.
+- **OP_CONNECT_CLIENT_ASYNC** - Whether to use async client or not.
+Possible values are:
+     - True - to use async client
+     - False - to use synchronous client (this is used by default)

 ## Working with Vaults